azavea/summer-of-maps-website/page-about.md

 ## Nonprofit Information
 Nonprofits receive a Geospatial Data Analysis Services Grant providing a spatial analysis and geographic visualization project that facilitates improved operations, programming, or fundraising for the organization.

-The application is open to registered non-profit organizations registered as 501(c)3 with the IRS.
+The application is open to nonprofits that are registered as a 501(c)3 organization with the IRS.
 We will also consider international organizations that have a registered U.S. affiliate.
-We are looking for non-profit organizations with spatial analysis and geographic visualization needs.
+We are looking for nonprofit organizations with spatial analysis and geographic visualization needs.
 Organizations are limited to two project submissions, but no more than one is likely to be funded.

 ##### Check out the resources page before submitting a grant application:
 [Resources for Nonprofits](/nonprofit-guide/){: .btn .btn-ghost-secondary}